-Unpaid position: no school credit.
-These positions are prevalent in the public sector (e.g., government agencies, public interest organizations).
+Unpaid position: No school credit.
+These positions are only allowed in the public sector (e.g., government agencies, public interest organizations).
 Interns perform the same tasks of a law clerk.

 Extern: Unpaid position; school credit.
-Similar to an intern, an extern would primarily work in the public and non-profit sector.
+An extern would primarily work in the public and non-profit sector and for companies.
 Those hired by judges (while in law school) would also be considered an extern.
 There are other opportunities for externships in other sectors, such as entertainment.
 For more information, please visit our Externship Program.

 The CSO is here to support all of your job search and recruiting efforts, but we do not have the resources to act as a recruiting agency.
-We give you the resources, counseling, networking events, attorney contacts, and a host of recruiting opportunities to help you identify job openings and successfully apply and interview for these jobs.
+We provide resources, counseling, networking events, attorney contacts, and a host of recruiting opportunities to help you identify job openings and successfully apply and interview for these jobs.
 But ultimately, you control your professional future.
-However, at times, employers request the CSO to find appropriate candidates for them.
-For the CSO to fulfill these requests effectively, we need you to share with us your goals and experiences to evaluate if such an opportunity is right for you.
-The more you complete your Symplicity profile, the more we can notify you of specific opportunities.

 Our OCI program (both Fall and Spring) offers more employer diversity than most law schools.
-Although Fall OCI is historically the primary recruiting season for NALP law firms (to fill summer associate positions), we're proud to host an assortment of employers, including small firms, mid-sized firms, government agencies, public interest organizations, and corporations.
+Although Fall OCI is historically the primary recruiting season for NALP large law firms (to fill summer associate positions), we are proud to host an assortment of employers, including small firms, mid-sized firms, government agencies, public interest organizations, and corporations.

 A bar association is a professional organization of attorneys.
-Bar associations are located in most cities and counties, and are composed of professionals in a wide variety of practice areas.
+Bar associations are located in most cities and counties and are composed of professionals in a wide variety of practice areas.
 Bar associations may offer CLE opportunities, attorney and student mentor programs, and social networking events.
-Each November, we host "Bar Association Day," which accompanies our Career Orientation for all 1Ls.
+Every fall, we host "Bar Association Day."
 The event allows students the opportunity to meet with different bar association representatives and register as student members.
-Sign up now for free student membership with the Los Angeles County Bar Association and/or the Orange County Bar Association.

-Please browse our bank of handouts, including sample cover letters, resumes, and thank-you letters by visiting our Handouts page
+Please browse our bank of handouts, including sample cover letters, resumes, and thank-you letters by visiting our Handouts and Samples page.

 The CSO has annual events/opportunities, which include (but are not limited to):